Double categories of profunctors: Axiomatization of double categories of profunctors

 \subsection{Characterization theorems}

-We first focus on the shapes of coproducts and characterize them up to (ordinary) final functors.
-This observation is essential to the characterization of $\Prof[\bX]$, especially when the enriching base $\bX$ does not have all restrictions. \begin{definition} Let $\one{C}$ be a category.
-An object $m\in\one{C}$ is called \emph{maximal} if every parallel morphisms $ , $ not necessarily distinct, have a common retraction.
-Let $\Max(\one{C})\subseteq\one{C}$ denote the full subcategory of all maximal objects in $\one{C}$. \end{definition}
+We now show the main theorem: the existence of a full sub-\ac{AVDC} with the density property considered in the previous section characterizes the \acp{AVDC} of the forms $\Prof[\bX]$, $\Mod(\bX)$, and $\Mat[\bX]$.
+We first introduce the notion of \textit{$C$-discreteness}, which characterizes the shapes of ordinary coproducts up to final functors.
+This notion is used to construct the equivalence between \acp{AVDC} in the main theorem. \begin{definition} Let $\one{C}$ be a category.
+An object $m\in\one{C}$ is called \emph{maximal} if every pair of parallel morphisms $ , $ not necessarily distinct, has a common retraction.
+Let \mbox{$\Max(\one{C})\subseteq\one{C}$} denote the full subcategory of all maximal objects in $\one{C}$. \end{definition}

 \begin{remark} The category $\Max(\one{C})$ always becomes a ``simply connected groupoid.''
 That is, $\Max(\one{C})$ has at most one morphism between any two objects, and such a morphism is an isomorphism. \end{remark}